 Participants will be sent a link to their online diary, which they will be asked to complete for 28 days.
 They will be asked to rate the severity of symptoms, record contacts with the health services (including hospital admission), record medication use and new infections in the household.
-It is becoming increasingly apparent the COVID-19 infection may have a considerable negative impact on well-being (14) and so the five questions of WHO-5, validated for measuring wellbeing over time, will be presented at baseline and on days 14 and 28.
+It is becoming increasingly apparent the COVID-19 infection may have a considerable negative impact on well-being (7) and so the five questions of WHO-5, validated for measuring wellbeing over time, will be presented at baseline and on days 14 and 28.
+We will not ask for WHO-5 questions to be completed for participants who lack capacity.
 We will capture ethnicity and care home residency at baseline and day 28 (if missed at baseline).